Loading...

 Favorite

-The Federation of Canadian Artists (FCA) is a registered charity founded in 1941 by professional Canadian working artists including Group of Seven luminaries Lawren Harris, Arthur Lismer, and A.Y.
+The Federation of Canadian Artists (FCA) is a registered charity founded in 1941 by prominent Canadian artists, including members of the Group of Seven such as Lawren Harris, Arthur Lismer, and A.Y.
 Jackson.
-The first National Executive Council was led by Andre Bieler, and Lawren Harris was the BC region’s first Chairman.
-Other notable founding members included Emily Carr and the Honorable Mark Kearley.
-The FCA continues Read more...
+The first National Executive Council was led by André Bieler, with Lawren Harris serving as the BC region’s first Chairman.
+Other notable early members included Emily Carr, Jack Shadbolt and the Honourable Mark Kearley.
+Read more...

 Williams Lake